 When an individual is recovering from addiction, experiencing withdrawal is almost inevitable.
 Withdrawal occurs when a person in recovery suffers a combination of mental and physical side effects after quitting or reducing intake of an addictive substance.
-Withdrawal symptoms differ and range in extremity depending on the former drug of use and the individual’s psychological and physical attributes.
-However, some may also experience an intensified form of withdrawal in response to the medication prescribed throughout medication-assisted treatment with buprenorphine.
+Some may also experience an intensified form of withdrawal symptoms in response to the medication prescribed throughout medication-assisted treatment with buprenorphine.
 This is known as precipitated withdrawal.

 What is Precipitated Withdrawal?

 Precipitated withdrawal will typically occur when an antagonist drug is authorized to a person that is transitioning into recovery and is fully reliant on agonist drugs.
 An agonist drug (methadone, buprenorphine) activates and connects to the opioid receptors in the brain.